gravitational/gravity/docs/5.x/manage.md

     instanceType: m4.xlarge
 ```

-To provision the Telekube Cluster defined above, make sure to log into the Ops Center and
+To provision the Gravity Cluster defined above, make sure to log into the Ops Center and
 execute:

 ```bash